 Skip to content

-If you have ever written a template function that receives a parameter and passes it to another function, you have likely run into this dilemma: when passing an lvalue, you want the receiver to get an lvalue, and when passing an rvalue, you want it to get an rvalue.
+Anyone who has written a template function that takes an argument and hands it off to another function has probably hit this dilemma: when an lvalue goes in, you want the other side to receive an lvalue; when an rvalue goes in, you want it to receive an rvalue.
 Sounds simple, right?
-But before C++11, this was nearly impossible — you either had to write two overloads (one taking an lvalue reference, one taking an rvalue reference), or simply accept everything by const reference, losing the rvalue information and the performance benefits of move semantics.
-What a pain — efficiency and performance could not coexist!
+But before C++11 this was nearly impossible.
+You either wrote two overloads (one taking an lvalue reference, one an rvalue reference), or just took everything by const reference and lost the "this is an rvalue" information along with the performance benefit of move semantics.
+Ugh, efficiency and performance couldn't both be had, annoying!

-Fortunately, perfect forwarding in C++11 was designed to solve exactly this problem.
-It allows us to write a single template that forwards a parameter's value category to the target function exactly as it was received.
+But don't worry, perfect forwarding, which arrived in the same C++11, is here to solve it.
+It lets us write a single template that forwards a parameter's value category, untouched, to the target function.

 cpp